 - Grind all the ingredients to a fine powder.
 This can be done in dry coffee grinder or any spice grinder.
 No roasting is needed.
 If small bits remain, its okay.

 - Put this in an air tight jar and keep it in the cupboard.
 You can keep this for months and use.

-- I have used it in biryani - just 2 tsp to 3 tsp according to the quantity.
+- I have used this in biryani - just 2 to 3 tsp according to the quantity of biryani being cooked.
 It has to be used like garam masala.
 Just sprinkle.

-- It gives a very good flavour and taste to biryani, pulav, fish cutlet or any kebabs.
+- It gives a very good flavour and taste to biryani, pulao, fish cutlet or any kebabs.